Written byConnie Yang

 - Easy to uninstall

 iBoysoft NTFS for Mac is such an NTFS writer that is highly integrated with macOS.
+Different from those NTFS for Mac which still not working on macOS Sonoma up to now, the iBoysoft NTFS driver already fully supports macOS 14.
 It gives you full read-write access to NTFS drives on Mac, making NTFS drives have equivalent performance to native APFS & HFS+ in macOS.

 This NTFS Mounter for Mac can automatically mount the NTFS drive in read-write mode once it is detected and recognized by your Mac.
 Then, you can access and edit files on the NTFS drive seamlessly, such as renaming or deleting a file on it, moving files from your Mac to the NTFS drive, etc.